DivineUX23/WhatsApp_health_bot/README.md

 ## Google Gemini Integration
-The `gemini.py` file contains code for integrating Google's Gemini AI which can be used for medical advice in place of Cohere API but is not yet set up to an endpoint.
-It will be functional after connecting it to an appropriate API endpoint.
+The `gemini.py` file includes code that integrates Google’s Gemini AI.
+This AI can be used to provide medical advice, serving as an alternative to the Cohere API.

+The code is constructed using the Langchain framework, which equips Google Gemini with the capability to search the web and deliver suitable health diagnoses. y
+Furthermore, it employs FastAPI and SQLAlchemy to establish an interactive endpoint, enabling users to seek medical advice from the AI.
+Some key points:

 - API keys loaded from `.env`.